Financial Services Innovation Coalition

 • A recent report by the National Bureau of Economic Research found that nearly half of all American families are living paycheck to paycheck and lack adequate resources to meet unexpected expenses.
 Today, nearly 25 percent of households with incomes above $100,000 reported that they “probably” or “certainly” could not come up with $2,000 even if given 30 days to do so.

-1. Offer a unified platform and voice for financial service providers to educate members of Congress, opinion leaders and others on the credit crisis facing millions of Americans.
+1. Offer a unified platform and voice for financial service providers to educate members of Congress, opinion leaders and others on the financial services and credit crisis facing millions of Americans.

-2. Utilize technology to offer consumers flexible and compliant credit solutions that are affordable and supportive of longer-term financial stability.
+2. Utilize technology to offer consumers flexible and compliant financial services and credit solutions that are affordable and supportive of longer-term financial stability.

-3. Spur competitive and dynamic, new credit markets that support innovation through a consistent and consumer-friendly regulatory environment.
+3. Spur competitive and dynamic, new financial services products and credit markets that support innovation through a consistent and consumer-friendly regulatory environment.